dbudrys/CSCI5015-Python/README.md

 * **Assignment 3-** Missing data set.
 Access to data set can be provided upon request
 * **Assignment 5-** Missing data set.
 Access to data set can be provided upon request
+* **Assignment 6-** Missing data set.
+Access to data set can be provided upon request